Jeremyugo/GenAI_Agents/deep_researcher_multi-agent/README.md

 # 🤖 MultiAgent Research and Report Writing

 ## Overview
 This project implements an advanced multi-agent system for automated research and report writing using LangChain and LangGraph.
-The system comprises three specialized agents working together to research topics, analyze information, and generate comprehensive reports.
+The system comprises four specialized agents working together to research topics, analyze information, draft a report and generate the final report.

 ## System Architecture